-In view of such matters, this Case Report describes examples of deficiencies identified in the CPAAOB's inspections, which include recent accounting fraud cases, in the most easily comprehensible manner possible from the perspective of providing directors and company auditors etc. in listed companies, as well as investors with reference materials.
-Furthermore, this Report describes excellent cases of improvement efforts by audit firms.
-Thus, we hope that this Report will be used as a reference for the appropriate evaluation of independent auditors.
+In view of such matters, this Case Report describes examples of deficiencies identified in the CPAAOB's inspections, which include the most recent cases of accounting fraud and matters pertaining to collaboration with accounting auditors, company auditors, etc., in the most easily comprehensible manner possible from the perspective of providing directors and company auditors, etc., at listed companies as well as investors with reference information on audits.
+This Report also describes observed effective cases of improvement efforts by audit firms.
+We thus hope that this Report will be used as a reference for the appropriate evaluation of accounting auditors.